iBensusan/iBensusan/README.md

 Creative, proactive, self-critical and decisive.
 Eager to learn and take on new challenges.

-Building on a strong foundation in Python and data workflows, I'm continuously refining my skills across the data spectrum—from engineering to analysis—driven by a passion for business, finance, and meaningful optimisation.
+Building on a strong foundation in Python and data workflows, I'm continuously refining my skills across the data spectrum—from engineering to analysis-driven by a passion for business, finance, and meaningful optimisation.

 ## 💻 Tech Stack & Skills: